danjwait/fprime/GpsApp/docs/GpsTutorial.md

 # F' GPS Tutorial

-## Table of Contents
+## Introduction

 This tutorial is intended to help you extend your F' development capabilities from the [MathComponent](https://github.com/nasa/fprime/tree/devel/docs/Tutorials/MathComponent) and [CrossCompilation](https://github.com/nasa/fprime/tree/devel/docs/Tutorials/CrossCompilation) and serve as some background for the [RPI demo](https://github.com/nasa/fprime/tree/devel/RPI).

 Specifically this tutorial will employ some of the provided F' components to use the data bus on an embedded target in order to connect another device to the target in order to start building a complete embedded system.
 In this case we will use a GPS device, connected over UART, to a Raspberry Pi running F' on a Linux-based OS.
 This will be following the Application-Manager-Driver pattern described in the [F' Users Guide](https://nasa.github.io/fprime/UsersGuide/best/app-man-drv.html) with our Gps component being the GPS device "Manager" in that pattern.

-This tutorial will also cover some aspects of the Topology development, effectively starting from "scratch" to build an applicaiton (rather an adding to the `/Ref` applicaiton).
+This tutorial will also cover some aspects of the Topology development, getting closer to starting from "scratch" to build an application (rather an adding to the `/Ref` application ).
 This process with include things like working with the `Main.cpp` file to build a TopologyState to include the GPS device and using `include <file>.fppi` approach to break up some of the files into smaller more focused parts.

 Before diving in we should point out what this tutorial *is not* so that you understand the other tasks that you will need to work as you develop your own embedded system using the F' architecture and framework.
 This tutorial is not:
  - A GPS or GNSS tutorial; we will not cover how to use a GNSS/GPS device as part of your system.
 In particular we will not develop navigation or timing functions from the GPS device